Frequently Asked Questions

 - What companies have you worked with?

-GE, Genworth, Autozone, Michelin.
-Goodyear, PricewaterhouseCoopers, Ernst & Young, AT&T, Lucent Technologies, General Mills, Scotia Capital, MTV Networks, Champion International, ADP, ATMI, Gap, Dominos, Pfizer, AstraZeneca, BSMG, Met Life, ERC, Houston Lighting & Power, general Roofing, Centimark, Inroads, European American Bank, First Chicago, Nynex, Deloitte & Touche, National Westminster Bank, Hewlett Packard, CPW, AtlantiCare, MBooth, NIH, Merck, Con Edison, Allied Signal.
+GE, Genworth, Merck, Autozone, Michelin.
+Goodyear, PricewaterhouseCoopers, Ernst & Young, AT&T, Lucent Technologies, General Mills, Scotia Capital, MTV Networks, Champion International, ADP, ATMI, Gap, Dominos, Pfizer, AstraZeneca, BSMG, Met Life, ERC, Houston Lighting & Power, general Roofing, Centimark, Inroads, European American Bank, First Chicago, Nynex, Deloitte & Touche, National Westminster Bank, Hewlett Packard, CPW, AtlantiCare, MBooth, NIH, Merck, Con Edison, Allied Signal, MBooth, Purple Strategies, Paul Hastings, Fried Frank, Atlanticare, Whirlpool, and a bunch of others.

 - How well do you understand my specific industry?